Antares-Network/CSSC-Bot/README.md

 **json** - folder that contains persisted JSON files. **json/msg_ids.json** has the IDs of all of the messages that this bot posts, this makes those messages accessible by the bot after it reboots. **modules/persistance.py** should be used to create the JSON files.

 ## Features
+The commands work on Discord servers and in private messages sent to the bot.
+However, it cannot assign roles inside of DMs.
+To assign roles, the command for role assignment must be sent in a Discord server where the roles can be created (this is possible to change).

 **$cmds** - list the commands that can be used with this bot

 **$collegeYearPoll** - post a college year reaction poll.
 All active polls made by this bot work, you can use this to summon a poll anywhere for newcomers.